The Voyages of Doctor Dolittle: Plot

 In England, Tommy Stubbins (the narrator) finds a squirrel injured by a hawk.
 Matthew Mugg, the Cat's-Meat Man, suggests he seek help from Doctor Dolittle, who can speak to animals.
 The Doctor is away on a voyage, but when he returns, he attends the squirrel.

 Tommy is introduced to some of the strange animals in Dolittle's care, such as the Wiff-Waff fish, and those who care for his household, such as Dab-Dab the duck, and Jip the dog.
 Polynesia the parrot, who arrives in Puddleby from Africa, informs the Doctor that Bumpo is studying in Bullford.
 Tommy begins his studies with Dolittle, or rather with Polynesia, who teaches Tommy the language of animals.
 Chee-Chee comes from Africa disguised as a lady and tells Puddleby about his voyage.

 The Doctor acquires The Curlew and is thinking of taking Tommy, Polynesia, and Luke the Hermit.
 They find out from the Hermit's dog, Bob, that Luke was sent to prison for murder.
 During court proceedings, Dolittle proves to the judge he can talk to animals by talking to Bob, an animal witness, and translates Bob's story to English.
-The judge concludes that the Hermit is innocent.
+The Hermit is then acquitted by the jury.

 Later, the Purple Bird of Paradise informs the Doctor that Long Arrow, son of Golden Arrow (a friend of the Doctor) is missing.
 They play the game Blind Travel, which would determine where in the world they would voyage.
 They decide to take a trip to Spider Monkey Island to find Long Arrow.

 The Doctor, Tommy, Bumpo, and Polynesia start the voyage across the sea, but they discover stowaways and leave them at Penzance.
 They subsequently stop in the Capa Blanca islands of Spain.
 The Doctor makes a deal with the bullfighters that if he can win a fight against them, they will stop bullfighting.
 Bumpo makes a side bet of 3,000 pesetas that the Doctor will win.
 The Doctor talks to the bulls and they agreed to stick to the plan to make everyone think that he outwitted them.
 When the fight is over and the doctor wins against the other bullfighters, the crew resumes their voyage.
 The Doctor shows Tommy he has caught a fidget that talks English, so he consults it and realizes that if he goes deeper, he will find the Great Glass Sea Snail.